 Having said goodbye to my apprenticeship to start a life with him, I found myself without a career path.
 So, off to the camera store we went.
 He told me to stay home with my little one and do the thing I’d always wanted to do, learn how to make photographs.

 I studied photography (and later started studying art) as hard as I had studied parenthood and alternative medicine.

 I didn’t give a fuck that I wasn’t making great photos.
 Not one single fuck that the pages of my art journal were filled with work any vaguely skilled 4th grader could have created.

-I didn’t go out with friends (Ha!
-Still didn’t have any for the longest time), I didn’t watch TV, or read anything that didn’t further my art and photography knowledge.
+I didn’t go out with friends, I didn’t watch TV, or read anything that didn’t further my art and photography knowledge.
 When I wasn’t busy being a parent or a partner, I studied, and photographed, and painted.
 I lived and breathed photography and art.

 I failed again, and again, and again..
 And I did not give one single fuck.
 I kept creating.

 And finally I’m here, still learning, and growing, and studying, and working my ass off… But I finally occupy this space where I confidently call myself a photographer; an artist.